ZachIndigo/DmxPy/README.md

 To set a channel's value

-    dmx.setChannel(chan, value)
+    dmx.set_channels(channel_data, mod_type)
-where 'chan' and 'value' are integers representing the respective DMX channels and values to set!
+where 'channel_data' is an array of integers representing the channel data, and 'mod_type' is the operation to perform (increment, decrement, or set).

 To push dmx changes to device